directus/directus/docs/guides/extensions/create-a-custom-display.md

 I recommend you use Rollup for this purpose.

 Run `npm init -y` to setup a package.json file.
-Then run `npm i -D rollup rollup-plugin-commonjs rollup-plugin-node-resolve rollup-plugin-terser rollup-plugin-vue vue-template-compiler` to install the dev dependencies needed for the buildchain.
+Then run `npm i -D rollup rollup-plugin-commonjs rollup-plugin-node-resolve rollup-plugin-terser rollup-plugin-vue@5.0.0 @vue/compiler-sfc vue-template-compiler` to install the dev dependencies needed for the buildchain.

 Use the following Rollup config: